Why Hardwood Flooring Is Perfect For A Beach House

-There’s long been the misconception that hardwood flooring doesn’t work in a beach house.
-Beach houses are often home to wet swimsuits, damp towels, spilled drinks, and many other water-filled situations that tend to not play well with hardwood flooring.
-However, there are plenty of hardwood options out there that absolutely do work with a beach house and can add value if you choose to rent your home to vacationers.
-If you’re still not ready to fill your beach house with beautiful hardwood flooring, let’s look at some more reasons why hardwood is perfect for any beach house.
+There’s long been the misconception that hardwood floors in a beach house don’t work.
+Beach houses are often home to wet swimsuits, damp towels, spilled drinks, and many other water-filled situations that tend not to play well with hardwood flooring.
+However, there are plenty of hardwood options out there that do work with a beach house and can add value if you choose to rent your home to vacationers.
+If you’re still not ready to fill your beach house with beautiful hardwood flooring, let’s look at some more reasons why hardwood floors are perfect for any beach house.

-While traditional hardwood flooring can still be beautiful in a beach house, you may want to reserve it for areas that are not high-traffic and prone to water.
-Traditional hardwood flooring can be beautiful in a living room, bedroom, or dining room in a beach house, but should be avoided in areas that people tend to frequent in their wet swimsuits.
+While traditional hardwood flooring can still be beautiful in a beach house, you may want to reserve it for areas that are low-traffic and prone to water.
+Traditional hardwood flooring can be beautiful in a living room, bedroom, or dining room in a beach house but should be avoided in areas that people tend to frequent in their wet swimsuits.

 Instead, opt for engineered hardwood or bamboo flooring.
 These two types of hardwood are much preferred for a beach house because they are crafted with a greater amount of synthetic products.
 Bamboo is pressed together with resin, making it less water-soluble, and engineered hardwood only has a thin layer of hardwood over a treated plywood base that is much less susceptible to water.

 In wet areas like bathrooms and kitchens, you could even opt for a high-quality wood-look vinyl flooring, though it’s typically not necessary with how waterproof bamboo and engineered hardwood flooring is for a beach house.

 Hardwood Floors Create The Perfect Beach Vibe